albertvisser/filefindr/readme.rst

 - wxPython for the current GUI version
 - Tkinter, PyQt4 for older GUI versions and Python3 GUI versions
 - PocketPyGUI for a PocketPC version

+Note that for saving previousy entered values between sessions, the current implementation uses *pickle*.